-The European standard EN 1090 consists of assessment of conformity of steel and aluminum components used in the steel and concrete designs.
-Since July 2014, the EN 1090-1 (requirements for conformity assessment for structural components) is obligatory by law, but there are many questions and uncertainties relating to the application, working environment and the content of the norm itself.
+The European standard EN 1090 refers to conformity assessment procedure of steel and aluminum components used in the steel and concrete designs.
+Since July 2014, the EN 1090-1 (requirements for conformity assessment for structural components) is mandatory by law, but there are many questions and uncertainties relating to the application, working environment, and the content of the standard itself.
 A lot of manufacturers are wondering if the EN 1090-1 is applicable to them.
-Below are 5 most frequently asked questions about the norm.
+Please find below the 5 most frequently asked questions regarding this standard.

 1. What does EN 1090 mean?

-The EN 1090 is usually referred to the EN 1090-1 that is the first norm of the 5-parts standard.
-The EN 1090-1 is a product norm that has been harmonized according to the Construction Products Regulation 305/2011/EU that obligates economic operators to incorporate steel and aluminum components into construction to provide CE marking.
+The EN 1090 usually refers to the EN 1090-1 which is the first norm of the 5-parts standard.
+The EN 1090-1 is a product norm that has been harmonized according to the Construction Products Regulation 305/2011/EU, requiring economic operators to assess the conformity of the constructive components of steel and aluminum.

 2. Is CE marking obligatory for complete steel construction?